JPvRiel/docker-rsyslog/README.md

 Memory use:

-- `rsyslog_om_action_queue_size`, defaulted to 500K messages, limits how many messages are queued in memory (messages sent to disk don't count).
+- `rsyslog_om_action_queue_size`, e.g. 100K messages, limits how many messages are queued in memory (messages sent to disk don't count).
 - For disk-assisted queues, the 90% high watermark default applies.
-E.g. at 450K/500K queue use, rsyslog will start queing messages with the disk in addition to memory.
+E.g. at 90K/100K queue use, rsyslog will start queing messages with the disk in addition to memory.
-- `rsyslog_om_action_queue_discardMark`, defaulted to 475K messages (95% of 500K), also needs to be ideally set to something greater than the default 90% high watermark.
+- `rsyslog_om_action_queue_discardMark`, defaulted to 95K messages (95% of 100K), also needs to be ideally set to something greater than the default 90% high watermark.
   - Ideally this would have been defaulted to 95%, but confd has a limitation where [arithmetic functions unable to handle implicit / dynamic type conversion](https://github.com/kelseyhightower/confd/issues/611).
 So env vars act as strings.
   - Hence, if you change `rsyslog_om_action_queue_size`, remember to calculate and change `rsyslog_om_action_queue_discardMark` as well.
 95% is recommended.